Everything You Need To Know:

 Irrespective of how well a business may be performing, lending money to a business with an adverse credit history, county court judgements (CCJs) and late credit card payments, is usually seen as too much risk to a lender.

 However, over the past 10 years there has been a huge increase in the number of lending platforms and lenders available to offer alternative methods of lending to businesses.
-More and more lenders are choosing to provide finance for high risk businesses, which means you can get a business loan with bad credit.
+More and more lenders are choosing to provide finance for high risk businesses, which means you can get business funding with poor credit.

 Every business and application is different, and it will very much depend on your individual circumstances and ability to use forms of security to lower the risk for the lender.
 All lenders require security when providing finance, in order to minimise the risk of a business defaulting on repayments.